 Kaunakakai is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kaunakakai is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Kaunakakai who work in sales jobs (12.60%), healthcare (11.40%), and maintenance occupations (9.51%).

-One of the nice things about Kaunakakai is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Kaunakakai is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 One of the benefits of Kaunakakai is that there is very little traffic.
 The average commute to work is 14.51 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The percentage of adults in Kaunakakai with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.95% of adults in Kaunakakai have a bachelor's degree or advanced degree.
+The citizens of Kaunakakai are slightly less educated than the national average of 21.84% for the average city or town: 15.95% of adults in Kaunakakai have a bachelor's degree or advanced degree

 Kaunakakai is an extremely ethnically-diverse town.
 The people who call Kaunakakai home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kaunakakai residents report their race to be Native Hawaiian, followed by Asian.
 Kaunakakai also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.17% of the town’s residents.
 Important ancestries of people in Kaunakakai include German, Portuguese, Dutch, English, and Russian.